capitanalegria/capi_stream/README.md

 # capi_stream
-python scripts from live streams
+All the scripts from twitch live streams